zhengmiao1/zhengmiao1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me

+I am currently a first year Ph.D student in [FCCL](https://fccl.ucdavis.edu/), supervised in Prof. [Tien-Chieh Hung](https://faculty.engineering.ucdavis.edu/hung/).
-I am a Machine Learning Engineer, specializing in the **application of Computer vision, Signal Processing, and Artificial Intelligence technologies** within the domains of **Agriculture** and **Aquaculture**.
+I once am a Machine Learning Engineer, specializing in the **application of Computer vision and Artificial Intelligence technologies** within the domains of **Agriculture** and **Aquaculture**.

 I earned my master's degree in Agricultural Electricity and Automation from China Agricultural University, under the guidance of **Prof. Daoliang Li**.
 My academic journey began with a bachelor's degree in Agricultural Mechanism and Automation from Shanxi Agriculture University.